ChantelleKerr/cits3403-group-project/README.md

 ---

-**Nutri Hi-Lo** is an educational game that gives the user knowledge on nutritional information on everyday foods.
+**Nutri Hi-Lo** is an educational game that promotes a greater understanding on nutritional information on everyday foods and challenges the users on their knowledge!

-The game creates a random set of 11 different food choices everyday aswell as the *nutrient of the day*.
-The user is given two foods to choose from and must pick the food that they believe has the highest nutritional value.
+The game creates a random set of 11 different food choices everyday with a new nutrient for each day of the week.
+The user is given two foods to choose from and selecting the food with more nutritional value will score a correct answer.
 <img align="right" src="app/static/images/logo.png">

 #### Nutrient of the day